-This DCP contains more detailed provisions than Council's Local Environmental Plan applying to the Snowy Valleys Region.
-In the event of a conflict between this DCP and Council's Local Environmental Plan the relevant Local Environmental Plan prevails.
+This DCP contains more detailed provisions than the Tumbarumba Local Environmental Plan 2010 and the Tumut Local Environmental Plan 2012 applying to the Snowy Valleys Region.
+In the event of a conflict between this DCP and Council's Local Environmental Plans the relevant Local Environmental Plans prevail.